tomwechsler/Microsoft_365_Enterprise_Mobility_Security/Entra_certificate_binding/Entra_ID_certificate_binding.md

 **Entra ID Sign-In Logs:**

-The "Tina Fluenza" has now registered on the portal https://myapps.microsoft.com and selected the certificate during the application process.
+"Tina Fluenza" has now registered on the portal https://myapps.microsoft.com and selected the certificate during the application process.
 This information can be found in the Entra ID Admin Center in the sign-in logs.
 With the confirmation of MFA by the claim in the token.

 <img src="/Entra_certificate_binding/Images/Claim_in_Token.JPG" alt="Sign-In Logs">